Overall winner

 | Built for | Parent engagement | Compliance & admin |

-PebbleDesk offers Home at $20/month and Center at $50/month with zero setup fees, vs. Procare at ~$85/mo + Implementation and setup costs vary setup.
+PebbleDesk offers Home at $8/mo when paid yearly and Center Starter at $26/mo when paid yearly while Y80OFF is active, with zero setup fees, vs. Procare at Written quote required + Implementation and setup costs vary setup.

 Why Procare Doesn’t Fit Small Centers